-Acoustic engineering generally related to audio generation, transmission, reception and auditory effect in human hearing in the form of mechanical waves propagating in physical mediums such as air and liquid.
-The key thing to remember is that acoustic effect is a relative measurement, meaning that the perception of loudness is unique to each individuals.
+Acoustic engineering is generally related to the generation, transmission, and reception of audio, as well as its effects on human hearing.
+These effects are conveyed through mechanical waves propagating in physical mediums such as air and liquid.
+A key point to remember is that the perception of loudness is subjective and unique to each individual.

-Decibels: it measures the relative difference between a signal and a reference.
-Due to large input dynamic range of human hearing, logarithmic scale [dB] is great to quantify large variations.
+Decibels measure the relative difference between a signal and a reference.
+Due to the large dynamic range of human hearing, a logarithmic scale (dB) is effective for quantifying large variations.

-Sound Pressure level (SPL): it a measure of loudness of human hearing in terms of sound pressure amplitude in decibels.
+This is a measure of the loudness of sound as experienced by the human ear, quantified in terms of sound pressure amplitude in decibels.

 How do sound levels add?

 For example, two 60 dB noise signals would add up to 63 dB.

 Summary & Conclusion

 Acoustics is the study of the generation, propagation, and reception of pressure waves and their effects on hearing

 Acoustic transducers transform pressure waves to electric voltage and vice versa